adydee/adydee/README.md

 - 👋 Hi, I’m @adydee
 - 👀 I’m interested in bioinformatics, machine learning, Python programming
 - 🌱 I’m currently studying Master of IT (Bioinformatics) at UNSW in Australia
-- 💞️ I’m looking to collaborate on bioinformatics projects, Esperanto translation work,
+- 💞️ I’m looking to collaborate on bioinformatics projects, Esperanto translation work
 - 📫 How to reach me: amdobles.com

 <!---